westonrobot/robotics101/lab_sessions/lab7/lab.md

 ## Working with Images

 ### **Task 3: Extracting Colours**{: .label .label-green}
-For this task, you will use the custom package you have made in task 2 and further process and analysis the image you receive.
-We will test using the given colour test image.

 The different combinations of the primary colours in the RGB colour space gives us a total of 6 primary/secondary colours which are
 * Red
 * Green